perfectcommerce/buildconstants/README.md

     -o output file name (defaults to buildconstants_generated.go) -package the package the file will be in (defaults to current package) -i input file of commands

+##Note:
+Don't use this to put date or time related data in constants, your builds should still be [reproducible](https://reproducible-builds.org/), which is necessary for using tools like [bazel](http://bazel.io).

 ##License